-Enda Bannon and Thomas McEvoy stepped down from the Board in 2022.
-I would like to express my appreciation to Enda and Thomas for their insights, support and dedication to MFI over their term of office.
+Fiona Kilcullen and Sue O'Neill stepped down from the Board in 2023.
+I would like to express my appreciation to Fiona and Sue for their insights, support and dedication to MFI over their term of office.
+Audrey Boyd our previous Chair sadly passed away on January 17th, 2023.
+Our thoughts are with Audrey's family and friends.

 I would like to thank all my fellow board members who, on a pro bono basis, give generously of their time and extensive range of business experience and expertise to ensure the success of MFI.
-In 2022 we welcomed Oisin Geoghegan to the Board of MFI with Seamus Murphy joining the Board in January 2023.
-I wish you well with your appointment and look forward to working with you both as we seek to develop MFI over the next few years.
+In 2023 we welcomed Caroline Ashe Brady, Seamus Murphy and Sean O'Hurley to the Board of MFI.
+I wish you well with your appointment and look forward to working with you as we seek to develop MFI over the next few years.

-I would also like to extend my gratitude to Mags Brennan who chairs the Credit Committee.
-I have stepped down as chair of the Audit and Risk Committee upon my appointment as MFI chair.
+I would also like to extend my gratitude to Mags Brennan and Ronan Headon who chair the Credit Committee and the Audit and Risk Committee respectively.